 So here is a very simple example that shows why.
-When someone showed me this, a light bulb went on, even though I already knew both ANOVA and mulitple linear regression quite well (and already had my masters in statistics!).
+When someone showed me this, a light bulb went on, even though I already knew both ANOVA and multiple linear regression quite well (and already had my masters in statistics!).
 I believe that understanding this little concept has been key to my understanding the general linear model as a whole–its applications are far reaching.

 Use a model with a single categorical independent variable, employment category, with 3 categories: managerial, clerical, and custodial.
 The dependent variable is Previous Experience in months.
 (This data set is employment.sav, and it is one of the data sets that comes free with SPSS).

 In the regression, the categorical variable is dummy coded**, which means that each category’s intercept is compared to the reference group‘s intercept.
 Since the intercept is defined as the mean value when all other predictors = 0, and there are no other predictors, the three intercepts are just means.

 In both analyses, Job Category has an F=69.192, with a p < .001.

-Highly significant.
+The regression reports coefficients.
+Intercept and “slopes.”
 In the Regression, we find these coefficients:

 The intercept is simply the mean of the reference group, Managers.
 The coefficients for the other two groups are the differences in the mean between the reference group and the other groups.

-You’ll notice, for example, that the regression coefficient for Clerical, is the difference between the mean for Clerical, 85.039, and the Intercept, or mean for Manager (85.039 – 77.619 = 7.420).
+You’ll notice, for example, that the regression coefficient for Clerical is the difference between the mean for Clerical, 85.039, and the Intercept, or mean for Manager (85.039 – 77.619 = 7.420).
 The same works for Custodial.

 So an ANOVA reports each mean and a p-value that says at least two are significantly different.
 A regression reports only one mean(as an intercept), and the differences between that one and all other means, but the p-values evaluate those specific comparisons.

-It’s all the same model, the same information, but presented in different ways.
+It’s all the same model; the same information but presented in different ways.
 Understand what the model tells you in each way, and you are empowered.